ZeddourBrahimNora/.Net-2D-Platformer-Game/README.md

-# 2D Platformer game - Projet académique
+# 2D Platformer game

-Ce projet est un jeu de plateforme en 2D développé en C# avec Unity.
-Le joueur contrôle un personnage qui traverse 3 niveaux, affronte des ennemis et surmonte des obstacles divers à chaque niveaux.
+This project is a 2D platform game developed in C# with Unity.
+The player controls a character who crosses 3 levels, facing enemies and overcoming various obstacles on each level.